leeoniya/dropcss/README.md

 ---
 ### Caveats

-- Not tested against malformed HTML or CSS
+- Not tested against or designd to handle malformed HTML or CSS
+- Excessive escaping or reserved characters in your HTML or CSS can break DropCSS's parsers
 - There is no processing or execution of `<script>` tags; your HTML must be fully formed (or SSR'd).
 You should generate and append any additional HTML that you'd want to be considered by DropCSS.
 If you need JS execution, consider using the larger, slower but still good output, `UnCSS`.
 Alternatively, [Puppeteer can now output coverage reports](https://www.philkrie.me/2018/07/04/extracting-coverage.html), and there might be tools that utilize this coverage data to clean your CSS, too.
 DropCSS aims to be minimal, simple and effective.

 ---